AnimosWorkshop/Sor-Vault/Mechanics/Combat/Action Economy.md

     - Highest attribute
     - Lowest attribute
 - Demoralize - you taunt and scare a creature to the point of doubt.
 A creature within 30' that can hear you and understands a language you speak makes a Wits saving throw against your basic Intimidation (Charisma) DC or Intimidation (Strength).
 On a failed save, the first attack or Wits saving throw they make in their next turn is made with a penalty equal to third of your Intimidation modifier.
 A creature can't be demoralized twice at the same time.
 - Inspire - you inspire courage and unity within an ally.
-A creature within 30' that can hear you and understands a language you talk in gets a bonus to their first attack during their next turn equal to third of your Performance (Charisma) modifier.
+A creature within 30' that can hear you and understands a language you talk in gets a bonus to their first attack during their next turn equal to third of your Persuasion (Charisma) or Performance (Charisma) modifier.
 A creature can't be inspired twice at the same time.
 - Minor interaction - the creature interacts with different objects within its reach.
 Examples:
     - Pick up a small object (GM's decision for what counts as a small or easy to pick up item)
     - Draw or stow an item without the Heavy property